-- · designed to ensure good airflow - suitable height (i.e. allow the rabbit to maintain its preferred position without the ears touching the top of the container)2 - allow for drainage, collection, or absorption of wastes - · constructed of readily sanitizable material - · provide non-slip flooring - permit inspection of rabbits - fitted with openings that are large enough for safe loading and unloading of rabbits - fitted with a locking device to prevent rabbits from escaping - well-constructed and free of protrusions to prevent injury.
+- designed to ensure good airflow - suitable height (i.e. allow the rabbit to lay sternally without the ears touching the top of the container) - allow for drainage, collection or absorption of wastes - constructed of readily sanitizable material - provide non-slip flooring - permit inspection of rabbits - fitted with openings that are large enough for safe loading and unloading of rabbits - fitted with a locking device to prevent rabbits from escaping - well-constructed to prevent injury.